 Then shall the righteous shine forth as the sun in the kingdom of their father.
 Matthew 13:43

-The following sermon was preached by Rev. David Fraser (Shettleston) on the Monday Communion Thanksgiving Service, 4th April, 2011.
+The following sermon was preached by Rev. John Keddie, in Struan on Sabbath Morning, 25th December, 2011.